harel-coffee/gender_history-auto/writeups/gender_weight_scatterplot.md

 There's a lot going on in this graph.
 Let's start with the easiest part:

-Topic Weight (Y-axis): The y-axis shows the mean weight of a topic across all 10000 articles.
+### Topic Weight (Y-axis):
+The y-axis shows the mean weight of a topic across all 10000 articles.
 The largest topic, "General Historiography" has an overall weight of about 6.5%.
 "European Colonization of Asia," one of the smaller topics in the bottom right, has a weight of about 0.4%.
 Note that this axis is on a log scale.

-Frequency Score / Gender Distribution (X-axis): The x-axis tells us how gendered a topic is from 0 (only men write about a topic) to 1 (only women write about a topic).<br>
+### Frequency Score / Gender Distribution (X-axis)
+The x-axis tells us how gendered a topic is from
+0 (only men write about a topic) to 1 (only women write about a topic).<br>
 The math behind this score is simple:<br>
 `frequency score(topic) = weight of topic among women / (weight of topic among women + weight of